TJSoler/phpfmt/README.md

 # phpfmt

-The **phpfmt** project was busted and development got stagnated in 2016.
-This is a fork aimed at continuing the development of **phpfmt**.
+The **phpfmt** project went _closed source_ on June 13, 2016 [Source](https://news.ycombinator.com/item?id=11896851).

+As the code had BSD license, someone forked it and kept it working, without updating it.
+And the source got lost.
+This is the result of extracting a phar file.
+And many changes.

 ## What Is It ?

 **phpfmt** formats PHP code by making it readable and following a specific coding guideline.

+## Before it is considered stable
+- Finish cleaning up _phpfmt.php_.
+- Migrate to some console package.
+- Check if compiling to phar is needed and automate it.
+- _tests, tests, tests_.

 ## Requires